 History at St Thomas involves more than simply learning about the past; pupils are required to develop a set of skills which can be used during future learning and employment.
 The school curriculum is informed by the national curriculum and is sensitive to pupil interest, as well as the context of the local area - Huddersfield.
 It is used alongside the skill progression map for history, which clearly sets out the skills pupils will practice and develop at each stage.

-The school’s curriculum is bespoke and the subject matter and themes chosen have been carefully considered and designed to encourage maximum pupil engagement, motivation and interest.
+The school’s curriculum is supported by Cornerstones 22, and the subject matter and themes chosen have been carefully sequenced, considered and designed to encourage maximum pupil engagement, motivation and interest.
 History at St Thomas is sequenced so that new knowledge and skills build on what has previously been taught and pupils can work towards clearly defined end points.
-A variety of engaging and hands on learning approaches are used during the teaching of history which stimulate interest and curiosity whist examining historical artifacts and primary sources.
+A variety of engaging and hands on learning approaches are used during the teaching of history which stimulate interest and curiosity whist examining historical artefacts and primary sources.

 As pupils progress through school we provide them with a chronological understanding of the past (both in Britain and the Wider World), putting time periods in context with those previously studied.
 In addition we teach pupils to understand how events in the past have influenced our lives today, often through investigation.
 Pupils are encouraged to ask searching questions and seek out relevant supporting material in order to draw conclusions from the evidence before them.
 They are aware that historical accounts are often presented differently and contradictory, so they are encouraged to consider the reliability of sources provided.
 History is enquiry based during which pupils learn how to discover, enquire, investigate, evaluate and conclude.